mdn/content/files/en-us/web/css/css_shapes/overview_of_shapes/index.md

 The `shape-outside` property allows us to define a shape.
 It takes a variety of values that define different shapes specified in the {{cssxref("&lt;basic-shape&gt;")}} data type.

 In the following example, an image is floated to the left.
-We applied the `shape-outside` property with a value of `circle(50%)`.
+We apply the `shape-outside` property with a `circle(50%)` value.
 The result is that the content now curves around the circular shape rather than following the rectangle created by the box of the image.

 {{EmbedGHLiveSample("css-examples/shapes/overview/circle.html", '100%', 720)}}

-Here we used a the {{cssxref("basic-shape/circle", "circle()")}} function.
-Because the image is floated, had we used a newer shape type that doesn't have full support, the user will see content flowing around the sides of a rectangular.
-Shapes are a visual display enhancement.
+Here we used the {{cssxref("basic-shape/circle", "circle()")}} function, which is supported across all modern browsers.
+If we used a newer shape type that doesn't have full support, users of non-supporting browsers would see the content flowing around the sides of a rectangular, due to the image being floated.
+Shapes are a visual progressive enhancement.

 ### Basic shapes